Aermoss/BrainFuck-Compiler/README.md

 # BrainFuck Compiler
-really small brainfuck compiler written in python using llvmlite.
+A simple BrainFuck compiler written in python using llvmlite.

 # Getting Started
 ## Usage